desi-p/REACH_game/README.md

 **To Set Up**

-1. Once cloned and virtual environment set up; install requirements.txt.
+1. Once cloned and virtual environment set up (developed using Visual Studio Code); install requirements.txt (*pip install requirements.txt*).
-2. Game is to played from the mastermind.py file.
+2. Game is to be played in the terminal from the mastermind.py file.

 **To Play**